justunsix/olympic-app/README.md

+# An app all about the 2020 Tokyo Olympics, postponed to Summer 2021!

 [![Gitpod ready-to-code](https://img.shields.io/badge/Gitpod-ready--to--code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/justintungonline/olympic-app/)

-# An app all about the 2020 Tokyo Olympics, postponed to Summer 2021!
+See `.gitpod.yml` for build and run instructions for applications.

 ## Background